mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 #### NEW BENEFIT – PRIME TICKET

-The mercenary careers have access to a new type of mustering- out benefit called Prime Ticket.
+The mercenary careers have access to a new type of mustering-out benefit called Prime Ticket.
 This symbolises the character's closeness and availability to work with the same employers they had in that career in the future.
 This benefit means they can choose to call in the Prime Ticket at any time the character is